-There are 3 different products that can be used to soften finished projects: fabric softener, hair conditioner, and vinegar (in order from most to least expensive).
-You can use whatever you have on hand and/or whatever you’re most comfortable with.
+You can use 3 different products to soften finished projects: fabric softener, hair conditioner, and vinegar (in order from most to least expensive).
+Or, you can use equipment: a steam iron, if you have one.

 1. Fabric softener: Take your project(s) and run them through the gentle or delicate cycle in your washing machine, and use liquid fabric softener in the rinse cycle.
 When it’s finished, you can then run your project(s) through the delicate/gentle cycle in your clothes dryer, with or without fabric softener sheets.

 Swish the project around in the water; work the conditioned water through the project as much as you can.
 Then squeeze out as much water as you can (be sure not to wring or twist the project) and roll it in a towel or two to pull out even more moisture.

 3. Vinegar: You can use vinegar in either of the methods listed above in place of the product suggested.
 This is a great option for those who prefer completely natural products or who want to use the most frugal product possible.

 4. Steam: Got a steam iron and an ironing board?
 Then you can try this trick.
 Just place your project on the ironing board and hit it with as much steam as you need to make it damp.
-Let it air dry.
-When it’s dry, it’ll be a lot softer!
-(This is a great way to block projects made with acrylic yarn, too.)
+(Be sure not to let the hot iron touch the fabric!)